Liseberg: History

 Rotundan was one of the largest dancehalls when it opened on 10 January 1940.
 Its architect was Axel Jonson, and the construction lasted for one year at a cost of approximately 500,000 SEK.
-The dance floor held 1,200 persons and on the second floor a bar with the name Uggleklubben was opened.
+The dance floor held 1,200 people and on the second floor a bar with the name Uggleklubben was opened.
 In 1956, the facility was renovated and its name changed to the Rondo.
 The architect Gunnar Aspe was behind the work, which cost 1 million dollars.

 In 1947, Liseberg AB opened hotel facilities; Hotell Liseberg Heden.
 Right from the start one of the objectives of Liseberg was that it would be an opportunity for Gothenburg dwellers to experience recreation and the scenery, and in 1959 it opened the Princess Birgitta, a flower exhibition.
 During the opening ceremony, 15,000 roses were strewn over the park by helicopter.
 In 1977, Honor Place was founded, a collection of many of the world's largest celebrity hand impressions.
 At the time, there were 50 imprints; today, there are more than can fit the area, so an annual selection is made as to who should get the honor to appear.